 Instructor: Alison Lewis

 Omeka is an open source web-publishing platform used by many libraries, archives, museums, and other cultural organizations for creating online exhibits of materials from their collections.
 This course provides the opportunity to explore the exhibit-building process and gain hands-on experience in creating a professional-level exhibit on a topic of your choice.
+It is designed to be used with the freely available “Trial” version of Omeka.net, but students may use whatever version of Omeka they have access to.
+We will be focusing on the exhibit-building process, using Omeka as a tool; this course does not cover higher level coding or customization features of Omeka.
 No prior experience with exhibit building or web-based publishing is required.

 - Identify the purposes and best practices for building an online exhibit

-- Gain familiarity with the various functions of Omeka, including the exhibit builder plug-in
+- Gain familiarity with the basic functions of Omeka, including the exhibit builder plug-in

 - Select appropriate items to upload into Omeka, and describe them with tags and basic Dublin Core metadata

 - Plan and develop an online exhibit suitable for use on an organization’s website or in a professional portfolio